 How easy is it to build a process model in CADSIM Plus?

-There are three main steps to creating a chemical process simulation in CADSIM Plus:
+There are three main steps to creating a basic chemical process simulation in CADSIM Plus:

 - Create a process sketch or drawing in Drawing Mode.